 NEVADA MENTAL HEALTH & SSD BENEFITS

-OBTAINING SOCIAL SECURITY DISABILITY BENEFITS FOR MENTAL HEALTH
+OBTAINING SSD BENEFITS FOR MENTAL HEALTH

-Nevada mental health disability benefits are available for you.
-Cannon Disability Law can help you win disability benefits for your mental condition.
+Nevada mental health SSD benefits are available for you.
+Cannon Disability Law can help you win SSDI and SSI benefits for your mental condition.
 In order to win benefits for mental health from the Social Security Administration (SSA), you need treatment.
-There are many low cost, sliding scale, and free treatment options in Nevada.
+There are many low cost and sliding scale treatment options.
+Also, there are free treatment options in Nevada.

 - Major Depression and Bipolar Disorder

-- Anxiety Disorder, Panic Disorder, or Obsessive Compulsive Disorder
+- Obsessive Compulsive Disorder (OCD)

 - Post Traumatic Stress Disorder (PTSD)

-In order to win disability in Nevada, you must prove you have one of SSA’s categories of mental illness.
-There are specific elements of each mental illness that you must prove in order to obtain benefits.
+In order to win benefits in Nevada, you must prove you have one of SSA’s categories of mental illness.
+There are elements of each mental illness that you must prove in order to obtain benefits.

 AFFECTIVE DISORDERS (Major Depressive Disorder/Bipolar Disorder)